 If you've not looked at a credit report before, you might be surprised at what's on there.
 Data held about you includes:

-- Loans, credit cards, and other credit agreements you’ve taken.
+- Loans, credit card debt, and other credit agreements and financial accounts

-- Records of any missed or late payments in the last six years.
+- Records of any late or missed payments in the last six years

-- Whether you’ve had any County Court Judgements against you in the last six years.
+- Whether you've had any County Court Judgements (CCJs) against you in the last six years

 All of these bits of information are then formulated into a score.
 Companies can access your score and get a complete picture of your financial history, too.